kumpan/unikorn/content/unikorns/2021-02-23-felicia-öhrn.md

   featured_image:
     src: ../assets/undraw_progress_data_4ebj-1-.svg
     alt: Felicia Öhrn - SEO Specialist
-  heading: Felicia Öhrn - SEO Consultant
+  heading: Felicia Öhrn - SEO Specialist
+  preamble: >-
-  preamble: Meet our organiser and second in command at Unikorn!
-Felicia Öhrn has
-    a sixth sens in all human behaviour, including search behaviour and life on the Internet!
+    Meet our organiser and second in command at Unikorn!
+Felicia Öhrn has a sixth sens in all human behaviour, including search behaviour and life on the Internet!
 Felicia's focus always lies on understanding the person behind the box.

+    These traits makes magic in any situation needing a creative solution.
+Such as ideas for how to interact with a specific group of people with a nerdy passion for something.
 latest_posts_text: Read more
 posts_category: Unikorn Marketing
 SEOform: